CAPS: Context-Aware Priority Sampling for Enhanced Imitation Learning in Autonomous Driving: Abstract

 \section{Abstract}

-In this paper, we introduce CAPS (Context-Aware Priority Sampling), a novel method designed to enhance data efficiency in learning-based autonomous driving systems.
-CAPS addresses the challenge of imbalanced training datasets in imitation learning by leveraging Vector Quantized Variational Autoencoders (VQ-VAEs).
-The use of VQ-VAE provides a structured and interpretable data representation, which helps reveal meaningful patterns in the data.
+In this paper, we introduce Context-Aware Priority Sampling (CAPS), a novel method designed to enhance data efficiency in learning-based autonomous driving systems.
+CAPS addresses the challenge of imbalanced datasets in imitation learning by leveraging Vector Quantized Variational Autoencoders (VQ-VAEs).
+In this way, we can get structured and interpretable data representations, which help to reveal meaningful patterns in the data.
 These patterns are used to group the data into clusters, with each sample being assigned a cluster ID.
 The cluster IDs are then used to re-balance the dataset, ensuring that rare yet valuable samples receive higher priority during training.
-By ensuring a more diverse and informative training set, CAPS improves the generalization of the trained planner across a wide range of driving scenarios.
-We evaluate our method through closed-loop simulations in the CARLA environment.
-The results on Bench2Drive scenarios demonstrate that our framework outperforms state-of-the-art methods, leading to notable improvements in model performance.
+We evaluate our method through closed-loop experiments in the CARLA simulator.
+The results on Bench2Drive scenarios demonstrate the effectiveness of CAPS in enhancing model generalization, with substantial improvements in both driving score and success rate.